jiahtan/resume/README.md

 - Define and build true north, signpost, and guardrail metrics for different Trust domain areas such as anti-scraping & automation, messaging abuse, account abuse, and horizontal productivity.
 - Construct and automate data pipelines, reports, and dashboards to track critical business metrics.
 - Identify data gaps and anomalies, collaborating with infrastructure engineers to address these issues.
-- Lead and collaborate on multiple high-impact analyses and projects from end-to-end to influence team roadmaps and product strategies.
+- Lead and collaborate on multiple high-impact analyses and projects from end-to-end to influence team roadmap and product strategies.
 - Actively support hiring initiatives by enhancing the interview process and developing new evaluation modules.

 ### Google | Redwood City, CA